 |FOR252||Timber Harvesting and Equipment||3|

 |FOR249||Forest Land Management||3||Writing Enriched Requirement|

 |ECO111||Principles of Macroeconomics||3|

-NOTE: MTH 180 and MTH 182 are recommended for Forest Technology students desiring to transfer to a four-year degree major.
+NOTE: MTH 180 is recommended for Forest Technology students desiring to transfer to a four-year degree major.

 The educational program in Forest Technology leading to an Associate of Applied Science in Forest Technology is accredited by the Society of American Foresters.